HL7/cql/input/pages/09-b-cqlreference.md

 When invoked with mixed <span class="id">Long</span> and <span class="id">Decimal</span> arguments, the <span class="id">Long</span> argument will be implicitly converted to <span class="id">Decimal</span>.

 When subtracting quantities, the dimensions of each quantity must be the same, but not necessarily the unit.
 For example, units of <span class="lit">'cm'</span> and <span class="lit">'m'</span> can be subtracted, but units of <span class="lit">'cm2'</span> and <span class="lit">'cm'</span> cannot.
 The unit of the result will be the most granular unit of either input.
-Attempting to operate on quantities with invalid units will result in a <span class="kw">null</span>.
+Attempting to operate on quantities with invalid or special units will result in a <span class="kw">null</span>.
 When a quantity has no units specified, it is treated as a quantity with the default unit (<span class="lit">'1'</span>).

 If either argument is <span class="kw">null</span>, the result is <span class="kw">null</span>.